tcvieira/fb-bot/README.md

 $ npm run basic
 ```

+Ah, and basic version sometimes have bugs with cookies :(
+At least on my machine.
+Do not know why...

 ### KEEP IN MIND THAT CRAWLING FACEBOOK.COM IS ILLEGAL AND THESE SCRIPTS CAN BE USED ONLY FOR EDUCATIONAL PURPOSES